leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb9.md

 pip --no-cache-dir install matplotlib
 ```

-Now we will install the Python packaging tool "pipenv" and then use it to install the library requests:
+Now we will install the Python packaging tool `pipenv` and then use it to install the library requests:

 ```
 apt-get install libffi-dev libssl-dev